ronan-keane/havsim/README.md

 ```

 # Description
 Refer to the provided scripts for examples of using havsim.
-The quickstart guide also explains how to create a simulation in havsim [test link](google.com).

 ## Code Structure
      /scripts/ - included examples of using havsim